How to Homeschool

 Your Unique Child

 Here's the thing: homeschooling is not simply “school at home.”
-It is not a replication of the failing system of education, utilizing the books or procedures that the evidence proves do not work (just look at America’s report card and how we perform compared to our international counterparts that eschew our system).
+It is not a replication of our failing system of education.
+We do not use the books or procedures that research and scores show are hurting our children.
 Homeschooling does not suppress and stamp out a child’s uniqueness.
-Homeschooling is an opportunity to employ proven educational methods and toss out the ineffective systems and ideologies that seek to shape generations of young people into a proscribed mold of beliefs and behaviors that are government-mandated by an anti-family teacher’s union.
-Homeschooling is about giving our children a true education—where learning and knowledge are the goal (not grades).
-For it’s still true what I wrote many years ago:
+Homeschooling is an opportunity to employ proven educational methods and toss out the ineffective systems and ideologies that have interfered with curious young minds, turning learning into a heartless system that doesn’t educate, but is designed to mold beliefs and behaviors.

-If the purpose for learning is to score well on a test, we’ve lost sight of the real reason for learning.
+If the purpose for learning is to score well on a test,

 Remember that God knew you and your children before He formed each of you in the womb.

-Before I formed you in the womb, I knew you. ~ Jeremiah 29:11
+Before I formed you in the womb, I knew you.

 Just remember, we are co-educators.
 God is the Supreme Educator of mankind and will be the most active voice, the most inspiring guide, the most thorough teacher for our children.

-Thus, the burden is off our shoulders and squarely on His.
-We can rest in that.
 Our job as our children’s educators is to seek Him.
-The stronger our walk with God, the easier it will be for us to be led by Him in every decision regarding our children.
-Failing that, He will still fulfill His purposes for them—in spite of us.
+The stronger our walk with God, the easier it will be for Him to lead us in every decision regarding our children.
+Failing that, He will still fulfill His purposes for them—even in spite of us.